 - 1 cup Greek yogurt, room temperature (2% recommended; plain, vanilla or coffee)

 - 1/2 cup full-fat coconut milk (or heavy cream)

 - 1/2 TBS instant espresso or coffee powder

 - Preheat oven to 325ºF.
-Line bottom or springform pan with parchment.
+Line bottom of 9″ springform pan with parchment.

 - Make the crust: in bowl mix cookie crumbs with melted butter.
 Press evenly into bottom of springform pan.
 Bake for 10 minutes.
 Allow to cool.

 - Make the filling: Meanwhile, in large bowl with electric mixer beat softened cream cheese and peanut butter until thick and fluffy – about 1 minute.
 Add sugar and vanilla; beat until smooth for another minute.
 Add yogurt and eggs one at a time, mix on low so you don’t over-mix eggs.
 Batter should be smooth, but it’s okay if some lumps are present.